naveenKumarV/SpiderWebDevTask2/README.md

 DB_PASSWORD=''

-Here 'github' is the name of the database (you can give any other name as you like).
+(The default password is empty.
+So the two single quotation marks mean empty) Here 'github' is the name of the database (you can give any other name as you like).
 DB_USERNAME and DB_PASSWORD are the environmental variables which represent your database username and password respectively.
 Generally, the values which I have given above automatically hold true in your case too since these are  default for xampp server.
 If you have some other username and password, please change these environmental variables accordingly.